vmacdougal/canvassing/README.md

 the idea of requiring them to have two sets of credentials for administering the system and working as canvassers seemed strange.
 There are two users in the system, joe_canvasser and susan_admin.
 The app uses basic authentication in the endpoints for ease of development and demonstration.
 I am aware that this is not secure at all!
-Obviously it would be re-worked with session tokens or jwts, and also re-enable CSRF protection.
+Obviously it would be re-worked with session tokens or jwts, and also re-enable CSRF protection (if using session tokens).
 Proper identity and access management is a significant effort of its own, and there just wasn't time.

 I used a web socket to send real-time household changes to logged-in users.